-Located on Manhattan’s most diverse and creative neighborhood, on the lower east side, the Hotel on Rivington flourishes as a hotspot by capturing perfectly the style and the individuality of that area.
-The grand entrance, lobby, bar, private bar and full service restaurant of Thor all together offers an impressive experience.
+Located in Manhattan’s most diverse and creative neighbourhood, on the lower east side, the Hotel on Rivington flourishes as a hotspot by capturing perfectly the style and the individuality of that area.
+The grand entrance, lobby, bar, private bar and full-service restaurant of Thor altogether offers an impressive experience.
 The airy dining room features 8 meters soaring glass ceiling with views of the Lower East Side’s historic tenement buildings.
 The cutting-edge design is floating all over the place as it flaunts a Swarovski-crystal-embedded bar, white pebbled walls and water-tables with high-tech animals, creating the light-effects in the bar.
-Interiors of the Hotel on Rivington are a celebration to the artistic energy of downtown Manhattan.
+Interiors of the Hotel on Rivington are a celebration of the artistic energy of downtown Manhattan.

 Private Residence in Taipei

 Private Residence Taipei combines Marcel’s design signature with local-inspired elements.
 Each space is lovingly conceived as a jewellery box with attention to detail, richly decorative reliefs and bespoke furniture setting the tone.
 All rooms are individually designed to provide a unique experience.

 Casa Son Vida